Academic-Labbook/alp/README.md

 This does not show some of the custom interface additions that ALP makes to the standard editor, but it is not anticipated that support for these additions will be difficult to add, eventually.
-Depending on how Gutenberg is added to WordPress 5.0, ALP may optionally "deactivate" Gutenberg under the hood until support is added.
+Depending on how Gutenberg is added to WordPress 5.0, ALP may optionally "deactivate" Gutenberg under the hood until it is fully supported later.

 The impending arrival of Gutenberg means ALP will not, for the time being, include changes to the TinyMCE editor, such as those provided by the (great)